GoodAI/GTN/README.md

 Run multiple experiments using `experiments/run_tasks.py` - current setup will replicate presented results. \
 View results using omniboard or `experiments/ntb_result_analyzer.ipynb` notebook - running all cells will generate images and charts presented in results (sacred run ids have to be changed)

+### Notes:
+ * Weight Normalization and gradient checkpointing were not implemented as not being necessary - learning showed almost no variance and model fit into 11GB of GPU memory
+ * BatchNorm and Kaiming initialization were necessary for stable learning